|Preview host||Hello! |

 |Preview host||Five acre market garden; organic using permaculture and some biodynamic principles.
 Mostly self sufficient in veg + fruit with excess being sold in local organic shop.
 We provide local organic cut flowers to florist, organic shop and direct sales from the farm and Saturday Llanidloes market.
 We make our own bread, preserves, wine, beer and press apples for juice in season. |

 Musical family that enjoy cycling, sailing, and canoeing.

 I am a horticultural tutor, teaching organics and environment, active in community garden projects and promote grow your own.
 Our field is 1.5 miles from our house on the way into town.
-People can camp/caravan at the field, where we have a composting loo and sink.
+People can camp/caravan at the field, where we have a communal kitchen, composting loo and sink.
 People might be able to stay at the house, depending on how much space we have at the time as we do B&B. We always have a bike at the field, and it takes no time from there to get into town.

 |Preview host||We are a large Soil Association certified farm.
 We have cattle, sheep, pigs, poultry and alpacas.
 It is in an area of outstanding beauty and is of great historical interest.
 We rear our animals to be slaughtered locally and then cut and prepared at the farm butchery for retail.
 We do a wide variety of work from farming to selling, preparing the land and working with animals to cutting up meat and packaging, finally selling to the customer. |

 We also take students from agricultural colleges and also those who want to or need to learn English as part of there education.